 Still have questions?
 Need more information?
 We should talk.

-Hi, my name is Mark Gartrell.
-I'm the Founder and CEO of Avista Solutions, Inc. and I'd love to hear from you!
+Hi, my name is Mark Gartrell with Amtech Automation and we would love to hear from you!
 If you're considering building a new plant, looking to improve your processes, or need to upgrade to a better solution, I hope you'll give us a call at +1 952.949.0594 to set up a time where we can connect in person or by phone, or email me directly at email@example.com.

 For information about how to contact our other employees, please visit our Contact Us page.